Proud of our History - The MV Joseph and Clara Smallwood

 In our next blog posting we highlight the SS Glenco, a Newfoundland coastal boat that served from 1900-1959.

-Image of the MV Joseph and Clara Smallwood beside another Marine Atlantic Vessel
+Image of the Joseph and Clara Smallwood beside another Marine Atlantic Vessel